Nigerian Moi Moi/Moin moin: Steamed Bean Pudding

 Without question, in other to make Nigerian moi moi you will need beans (obviously).
 In Nigeria (then) my mother would always prefer the Nigerian brown beans.
 And sometimes the black-eyed peas.
 Living in America, I have been making moi moi/moin moin with mainly black-eyed peas, which is perfect because it is cheap and readily available!

 If you ever live close to an African store and you want to try the Nigerian brown beans to cook this dish, go for it!
+The process of making Nigerian moi moi is not as daunting as it may seem.
+In a nutshell, it only entails: (full breakdown is on the recipe card)

-Step 2: Blend peeled beans with tomato paste, fresh bell peppers, and onions to get this result. ⬇️
+Wash and reskin the beans, then blend them with tomato paste, fresh bell peppers, and onions to get this result. ⬇️

 - First, banana leaves; traditionally, the moi-moi paste is wrapped in banana leaves.
 In other words, one of the skills needed to make this deliciousness happen is banana leaves wrapping skills!
 But don’t worry if you don’t have this skill yet (I don’t either)!